arpansahu/common_readme/AWS Deployment/nginx.md

     Before continuing, verify the TXT record has been deployed.
 Depending on the DNS provider, this may take some time, from a few seconds to multiple minutes.
-You can check if it has finished deploying with aid of online tools, such as the Google Admin Toolbox: https://toolbox.googleapps.com/apps/dig/#TXT/_acme-challenge.arpansahu.me.
+You can check if it has finished deploying with the aid of online tools, such as Google Admin Toolbox: https://toolbox.googleapps.com/apps/dig/#TXT/_acme-challenge.arpansahu.me.
-    Look for one or more bolded line(s) below the line ';ANSWER'.
+    Look for one or more bolded line(s) below the line '; ANSWER'.
 It should show the value(s) you've just added.

     - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     Press Enter to Continue
     ```

-    You will be given a dns challenge called ACME challenger you have to create a dns TXT record in DNS.
+    You will be given a DNS challenge called ACME challenger you have to create a DNS TXT record in DNS.
-    Similar to below record.
+    Similar to the below record.

     ```
     TXT Record  _acme-challenge dpWCxvq3mARF5iGzSfaRNXwmdkUSs0wgsTPhSaX1gK4 5 Automatic
     ```

-    Now, use this url to verify records are updated or not
+    Now, use this URL to verify whether records are updated or not

     https://toolbox.googleapps.com/apps/dig/#TXT/_acme-challenge.arpansahu.me (arpansahu.me is domain)

-    If its verified then press enter the terminal as mentioned above
+    If it's verified then press enter the terminal as mentioned above

     Then your certificate will be generated
     ```
-    Successfully received certificate.
+    Successfully received a certificate.
-    Certificate is saved at: /etc/letsencrypt/live/arpansahu.me-0001/fullchain.pem            (use this in your nginx configuration file)
+    The certificate is saved at: /etc/letsencrypt/live/arpansahu.me-0001/fullchain.pem            (use this in your nginx configuration file)
     Key is saved at:         /etc/letsencrypt/live/arpansahu.me-0001/privkey.pem
     This certificate expires on 2023-01-20.
-    These files will be updated when the certificate renews.
+    These files will be updated when the certificate is renewed.
     ```

-    You can notice here, certificate generated is arpansahu.me-0001 and not arpansahu.me
+    You can notice here, the certificate generated is arpansahu.me-0001 and not arpansahu.me
     because we already generated a certificate named arpansahu.me

     So remember to delete it before generating this wildcard certificate
     using command

     ```
     sudo certbot delete
     ```

     Note: This certificate will not be renewed automatically.
 Auto-renewal of --manual certificates requires the use of an authentication hook script (--manual-auth-hook) but one was not provided.
-To renew this certificate, repeat this same certbot command before the certificate's expiry date.
+To renew this certificate, repeat this same Certbot command before the certificate's expiry date.

 3. Generating Wildcard SSL certificate and Automating its renewal